obrien-lab/cg_simtk_protein_folding/README.md

 ## Coarse-grained Simulation Toolkits for Protein Folding
 #### Author: [Dr. Yang Jiang](https://orcid.org/0000-0003-1100-9177)

 This is a package of scripts that are used to create coarse-grained (CG) models of proteins/ribosomes, optimize CG force field parameters, run MD simulations for protein co- and post-translational folding and analyze the folding structures.
+An example of the translation and the folding process of the *E. coli* D-Ala-D-Ala Ligase B (DDLB, PDBid [4c5c](https://www.rcsb.org/structure/4C5C)) that was simulated by this toolkit is shown below.

 <img src="../../wikis/uploads/img/DDLB_folding_example.gif" width="300">

-**Figure 1**.
-An example of the translation and the folding process of the E. coli D-Ala-D-Ala Ligase B that was simulated by this toolkit.

 All the scripts are ready to use when users have added the directories (including all the child folders) in `$PATH` (add `export PATH=${PATH}:/path/to/one/child/folder/` in your `~/.bashrc` file) and have granted the execution permission (`chmod -R +x ./cg_simtk_protain_folding/`) for all the scripts.